 The piece was conceived at Fanta-MLN as a permanent installation on the floor that exceeded the temporary nature of the artist's exhibition From Now in Then (2021).
-Similarly to the other works in the show mentioned, the piece considers the space-time structures that constitute the experience of a work and an exhibition, trying to expand them through a reflection on the conditions that precede and follow their manifestation in a space.
+Similarly to the other works in the show mentioned, the piece considers the space-time structures that constitute the experience of a and the cultural incursions of European work and an exhibition, trying to expand them art traditions.
+Her immersive installations through a reflection on the conditions that precede and follow their manifestation in a space.

+10. Flora Leite

+Reconciliation.
+2014

-24. Flora Leite Reconciliation, 2014 Shell, water, basin and main components of sea water diluted in proportions equivalent to marine average (magnesium sulfate, potassium chloride, calcium carbonate, sodium bicarbonate, sodium chloride).
-10 × 40 × 40 cm.
+Shell, water, basin and main components of sea water diluted in proportions equivalent to marine average (magnesium and of proof when science works at the sulfate, potassium chloride, calcium carbonate, sodium bicarbonate, sodium chloride). $10 \times 40 \times 40$ cm.

 Reconciliation derives from a desire to accommodate nature within culture, commerce, and daily life.
 Through salts and other products bought in supermarkets and pharmacies, the work chemically mimes seawater, creating an allegedly ideal habitat for a seashell.
-The supposedly natural element of the work, the seashell, is dead-in fact, more a fossil than an animal, of which the missing mussel is its mold- and many of its kind are also available to be bought from souvenir shops in any country with a coastline.
-A type of do-it-yourself conchology is especially endeared by those whose kitschy taste can be traced back to the Victorian-Era aquarium mania of the 19th century, to the conchylomania of the 17th century, to curiosity cabinets of the Renaissance-which birthed museums themselves.
-Seashells also structure the indecipherable Sambaquis of the Brazilian Southern coastline; a peculiar array may decorate our grandmothers' homemade picture frames; some are even kept inside mason jars, usually collected on a trip full of walks on the beach.
-The seashell-or rather, its usage within stuff and amidst our things- reminds us that throughout the history of our objects, some part of nature has become kitsch in itself.
+The supposedly natural element of the work, the seashell, is dead-in fact, more a fossil than an animal. of which the missing mussel is its moldand many of its kind are also available to be bought from souvenir shops in any country with a coastline.
+A type of do-it-yourself conchology is especially endeared by those whose kitschy taste can be traced back to the Victorian-Era aquarium mania of the 17th century, to curiosity cabinets of the Renaissance-which birthed museums themselves.
+Seashells also structure the indecipherable Sambaguis of the Brazilian Southern coastline; a peculiar array may decorate our grandmothers' homemade picture frames; some are even kept inside mason jars, usually collected on a trip full of walks on the beach.
+The seashell-or rather, its usage within stuff and amidst our thingsreminds us that throughout the history of our objects, some part of nature has become kitsch in itself.